isomerpages/nlb-reference/_launch-resource-guides/Thriving in the Gig Economy.md

   although some take on such jobs as they are unable to find full-time employment.
 third_nav_title: Resource Guides
+variant: markdown
 ---
 # Thriving in the Gig Economy

 ![Gig workers](/images/launch-misc/a-man-making-delivery-using-a-bicycle.jpg)
-Photo credit: Retrieved from Pexels: <https://www.pexels.com/photo/city-road-man-people-10101267/>
+Photo credit: Retrieved from Pexels:

 ## Introduction

 In a gig economy, digital platforms are used to match independent contractors with clients for short contract work stints and payment-by-task basis.
 Examples of such work include delivery services, freelance design/ writing/ coding/ administrative work, and providing household cleaning and baby-sitting services.
 Employment on the gig-economy platform currently comprises less than three percent of the global employment market share but it is a fast-developing sector.
 According to the Organisation for Economic Co-operation and Development (OECD), the global gig-economy is projected to grow by 17 percent yearly to reach US$455 billion by 2023.
 Flexibility, independence and the opportunity to earn a supplemental income are the common reasons which attract people to the gig economy, although some take on such jobs as they are unable to find full\-time employment.

 This resource guide lists some resources on working in the gig economy which are available in the Lee Kong Chian Reference Library and on the Internet.
 Readers with an interest in this subject are recommended to search the [NLB catalogue](https://catalogue.nlb.gov.sg/) for more resources.
 Academic journal and research articles can be found from NLB’s subscribed databases, which are accessible via [NLB’s eresources website](https://eresources.nlb.gov.sg/main/).

 Books and journal articles can be sourced by using these search terms: